Kishwaukee College: History

 The college was founded in 1968.
 Dr. W. Lamar Fly was selected as the college's first president as work began to construct the initial buildings on campus.
 Over the next several decades, the college continued to grow and adapt to the changing needs of the community, by adding sports facilities, a greenhouse, the Early Childhood Education Center, new science and health technologies, a therapeutic massage clinic, and more.
 In 2011, voters approved a referendum to expand Kish's campus by updating the current facilities, constructing a new student center and adding parking.
 In 2015, Dr. Laurie Borowicz was named as the fifth president and the first female president in Kishwaukee College's history and began her term in 2016.

-Kishwaukee College's campus is also host to a historical marker for the first seedling mile of the cross-country Lincoln Highway, which was constructed in 1914.
+Kishwaukee College's campus hosts a historical marker for the first seedling mile of the cross-country Lincoln Highway, which was constructed in 1914.

 Campus

-The 120-acre campus is rural in nature and is surrounded on all four sides by farm fields.
-Along with its vast educational resources, Kish's campus is home to a athletic fields, greenhouse facilities, a conference center, the Early Learning Center, and the Kishwaukee Education Consortium.
+The 120-acre campus is rural and surrounded on all four sides by farm fields.
+Along with its vast educational resources, Kish's campus is home to an athletic fields, greenhouse facilities, a conference center, the Early Learning Center, and the Kishwaukee Education Consortium.